W0805487/ManpreetBookStore/README.txt

 started assignment 2 in-class on the lab computer
 Set up the ASP>NET MVC
 using 1.3 core
-HTTPS enabled, individual account authenticatio.. no razor..
+HTTPS enabled, individual account authentication.. no razor..

 Reviewed the area folders..